kohler/hotcrp/devel/apidoc/reviews.md

 The non-`json` formats are already bare files, so they are attachments by default; `download=0` requests them inline instead, which is useful for reading a review in a browser tab.
-Conversely `format=json` is enveloped and inline by default.

-Because a bare payload has no `message_list`, `download=1` discards search diagnostics.
-Errors still arrive in the usual envelope.

 # get /{p}/review